AhmadSaheb007/sparktech_ai_task/README.md

 - **Overview**: This repository contains a modeling pipeline for a question-pair duplicate detection task.
 The main workflow is implemented in `model_pipeline.ipynb` which performs data cleaning, text preprocessing, feature extraction, model training (classical ML and deep learning), evaluation, and saves trained models into the `models/` folder.

+- **Approach**:
+	- **Data loading:** Load the dataset from `dataset/train.csv` into a pandas `DataFrame` and inspect basic statistics.
+	- **Data cleaning:** Handle missing values, drop irrelevant columns (e.g., `id`, `qid1`, `qid2`), and normalize text fields.
+	- **Text preprocessing:** Remove HTML, expand contractions, remove URLs and numbers, lowercase, remove stopwords, and apply stemming/lemmatization.
+	- **Data Spliting:** Spliting the data in train, text and val segments.
+Where the train data used to train the model, val used to test the model while trainig and lastly test data used to test the actual performance of the model.
+Each segment devided into 80:20 ratio.
+	- **Feature engineering:** Create TF-IDF representations for classical models and tokenize/pad sequences for deep models (LSTM / GRU).
+	- **Model training:** Train classical classifiers (Logistic Regression, Linear SVM) on TF-IDF features and deep models (LSTM, Siamese GRU) on tokenized sequences.
+	- **Evaluation:** Use the notebook's `evaluate_model(...)` function to compute accuracy, precision, recall, F1-score, ROC-AUC and plot confusion matrices and ROC curves.
+	- **Model persistence:** Save trained models and vectorizers to `models/` (e.g., `.pkl` for scikit-learn artifacts, `.keras` for Keras models) for later inference.
+	- **Inference & reporting:** Load saved artifacts for quick inference and generate performance reports or demo predictions.

 - **Flow Diagram**: This flow diagram will help you to visualize the exact senario of the whole development process.
 ![Alt Text](./assets/images/Project_flow_diagram.png)